haaarshsingh/kmenu/README.md

 ### Adding commands

-After you've installed the package, you can now begin adding commands onto the command palette.
+After you've installed the package, you can now begin adding commands onto the command menu.

 The commands are broken up into two arrays.
 One array contains the different categories of the commands, and another array contains the commands itself.
 Here's a look at how you can define categories: